-The latest estimates released on 24 August 2017 are for the year ending March 2017.
-These are detailed provisional estimates for Long-Term International Migration (LTIM) for 2016 and 2017, alongside final estimates from the International Passenger Survey (IPS) for 2016.
+The latest estimates released on 30 November 2017 are for the year ending June 2017.
+These are detailed provisional estimates for Long-Term International Migration (LTIM) for 2017, alongside final estimates from the International Passenger Survey (IPS) for 2016.

 1.2 What long-term international migration estimates are available?

 There are two types of estimates on long-term international migration flows that are published on a regular basis:

 long-term international migration from the International Passenger Survey (IPS) – these are the IPS tables